bw0rth/pync/docs/source/getting-started.rst

 Talking To Servers
 ------------------
-By piping data to **pync**'s stdin stream, you can send messages to other servers and wait to receive a response.
+By piping data to **pync**'s stdin stream, you can send messages to other servers.

 Send a GET request to an HTTP server
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^